Upward-Spiral-Science/the-fat-boys/LiteratureSearch.md

 Many papers indicate that VGlut colocalizes with GABAR, but also with VGAT/GAD.

+Rough manual look at NeuroDataViz indicates that colocalization is not an impossibility.
+The glutamatergic stacka and the GABAergic stack looks like they correspond very well.

 **The core question is not why VGlut colocalizes with GABAR, but rather why VGlut does not colocalize with VGAT/GAD etc given that it colocalizes with GABAR**

 **Fattorini et al 2015** (shows in cortex)